 Long gone are the days that people went to work, sat at their office desk for seven or eight hours, then went home.
 COVID-19 has made the majority of the workforce ‘mobile or remote.’

 We are seeing remote working becoming institutionally acceptable because the global experiment is proving that modern collaborative technology is making remote work possible, practical and affordable.

-The ability to take your VMS on the move is vital in order for processes not to stop whenever people can’t (or choose not to) get into the office.
+The ability to take your VMS on the move is vital in order for processes not to stop whenever people can’t (or chose not to) get into the office.